GraphScope/GART/docs/documentation/getting-started/quick-start.rst

 .. tip::

     If you want to use a different user, you can create a new user in the database and grant the user the necessary privileges.
-Please refer to the `tutorial <../tutorials/data-source-config.html>`_ for more information.
+Please refer to the `Data Source Configuration <../tutorials/data-source-config.html>`_ for more information.

 Initialize the PostgreSQL database by `LDBC-SNB`_ schema: